jonas-peeters/EasyScoreboards/README.md

 `%MTIME%` is the current time Minecraft.
 Updates every 8.35 seconds aka every 10 Minecraft-Minutes.

 `%STIME%` is the time the server has.
 Updates every 60 seconds.

+On top of these integrated placeholders you can install and use every placeholder from the PlaceholderAPI by rojo8399.
+You can find a download [here](https://ore.spongepowered.org/rojo8399/PlaceholderAPI).

 ![Placeholders](https://github.com/byYottaFLOPS/EasyScoreboards/blob/master/screenshots/screenshot5_placeholders.png?raw=true)